-Income Tax Expense Income taxes are accounted for using the asset and liability method.
+Income Tax Expense

+Income taxes are accounted for using the asset and liability method.
 Current income taxes are recorded based on the income taxes expected to be paid in respect of the current and prior years' taxable income.
 Deferred income tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amounts and the respective tax basis of assets and liabilities including carryforward unused tax losses and credits.

 As prescribed by the regulators, the Company recovers income taxes in revenues from ratepayers based on an estimate of current income tax expense in respect of regulated operations.
-The amounts of deferred income taxes related to regulated operations, which are considered to be more likely-than-not of recovery from, or refund to, ratepayers in future periods are recognized as deferred income tax expense.
-Therefore, the consolidated income tax expense or recovery for the current period is based on the total current and deferred income tax expense or recovery, net of the regulatory accounting offset to deferred income tax expense arising from temporary differences recoverable from or refundable to customers in the future.
+The amounts of deferred income taxes related to regulated operations, which are considered to be more likely-than-not of recovery from, or refund to, ratepayers in future periods are recognized as deferred income tax regulatory assets or liabilities, with an offset to deferred income tax expense.
+Therefore, the consolidated income tax expense or recovery for the current period is based on the total current and deferred income tax expense arising from temporary differences recoverable from or refundable to customers in the future.